MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- From Shapley Values to Generalized Additive Models and back. [[paper]](https://arxiv.org/abs/2209.04012) [[code]](https://github.com/tml-tuebingen/nshap)
+  - Sebastian Bordt, Ulrike von Luxburg.
+  - Key Word: Shapley Values; Generalized Additive Models.
+  - <details><summary>Digest</summary> We introduce n-Shapley Values, a natural extension of Shapley Values that explain individual predictions with interaction terms up to order n.
+As n increases, the n-Shapley Values converge towards the Shapley-GAM, a uniquely determined decomposition of the original function.
+From the Shapley-GAM, we can compute Shapley Values of arbitrary order, which gives precise insights into the limitations of these explanations.
+We then show that Shapley Values recover generalized additive models of order n, assuming that we allow for interaction terms up to order n in the explanations.

 - The Utility of Explainable AI in Ad Hoc Human-Machine Teaming. [[paper]](https://arxiv.org/abs/2209.03943)
   - Rohan Paleja, Muyleng Ghuy, Nadun Ranawaka Arachchige, Reed Jensen, Matthew Gombolay. *NeurIPS 2021*
   - Key Word: Human-Machine Teaming; Explainable AI.